295 total views, 3 views today

 Step 8: Build Intents/Responses

 The next step is to build the BOT by developing the intents, responses, and customer contexts based upon the defined use cases.
-Each use case should map to a unique intent.
+Each use case should map to an unique intent.
 For example, ordering a computer is a common request.
 The use case – how a computer is ordered today within the request fulfillment process is used to build the underlying conversation that helps the customer to accomplish the outcome efficiently.
 In this step, it is critical to have an in-depth understanding of how the conversation engine works in your chosen platform.
 Each intent or customer outcome will have questions, responses to questions, and also entities – facts or pieces of information that are needed to understand the specifics of the outcome.

 For example, does the customer want a laptop, desktop, or mobile device?
 What operating system is required?
 The entities are built into additional follow-up intents.
 The input of one intent into another intent is an integral part of building a realistic conversation.
 Data from existing channels can provide significant visibility into how those conversations take place in existing channels and will provide breadth in adding multiple training phrases to the BOT’s initial intent development.
 It will also be important to identify points in the customer journey where the customer will fallout of the interaction and work with a staff member, an exception occurs, or when the desired outcome is reached.
-The journey maps, use cases, and data analysis of existing knowledge will support the development of well-defined intents and response.
+The journey maps, use cases, and data analysis of existing knowledge will support the development of well-defined intents and responses.

 Each of the intents requires testing to ensure that all paths work as intended, and any integration with systems outside of the BOT platform is working properly.